Bud Selig is hard to summarize because his baseball life contains two separate careers.

 During Selig's years as acting commissioner and then official commissioner, baseball got interleague play, a new divisional structure, the wild card, MLB.com, the World Baseball Classic, tougher revenue sharing, a stadium boom, and an era of labor peace after the 1994-95 strike.
 The Hall of Fame also emphasizes the financial transformation: annual revenues grew from roughly $1.2 billion in 1992 to $9 billion by the time he left office in 2015.

 This is the strongest case for Selig.
-He understood baseball not just as a game but as a large, politically fragile business that needed new revenue streams, broader reach, and better internal mechanisms for survival.
+He understood baseball as a game and as a large, politically fragile business that needed new revenue streams, broader reach, and better internal mechanisms for survival.
 He was not a romantic commissioner.
 He was an expansion-minded one.

 He also presided over the steroid era, and that will never go away